Overtime Temporarily Excluded from Tier 6 Contribution Rates

 Providing Earnings Breakdowns

-Applicable to employers who are still using legacy reporting or started using enhanced reporting after April 2022.
+For employers who were still using legacy reporting or started using enhanced reporting after April 2022.

-Reporting Contacts received an email letting them know a notification is available in Retirement Online.
-The notification provides a link to the Summary Page, which lists the employees who may be impacted by the new law.
-Use this page to provide a breakdown of overtime and non-overtime earnings from April 1, 2022 through March 31, 2023 and April 1, 2023 through March 31, 2024.
+In January 2025, Reporting Contacts received an email letting them know that a notification was available in Retirement Online.
+The notification provided a link to the Summary Page, which listed the employees who were possibly impacted by the April 2024 State law.
+Reporting Contacts used this page to provide a breakdown of overtime and non-overtime earnings from April 1, 2022 through March 31, 2023 and April 1, 2023 through March 31, 2024.

 View Notification to Access Summary Page